-Honey bees are about 0.5 inch long with a fuzzy light brown to black appearance, with striped brown and black abdomens.
-They are considered to be the most beneficial species of insect because they pollinate plants and produce honey and bee's wax.
-However, because they sting in defense of their nest, honey bees may become a pest if nests are in the wrong location.
+Honey bees (Apis mellifera) are about 0.5 inch long with a fuzzy light brown to black appearance and a brown-and-black-striped abdomen (Figure 1).
+They are considered to be the most beneficial species of insect because they pollinate plants and produce honey and beeswax.
+However, because they sting in defense of their nest, honey bees may become a pest if nests are inside a building wall.

-Wild colonies of honey bees nest in existing cavities such as hollow trees.
+Wild colonies of honey bees nest in existing cavities, such as hollow trees.
 Domestic bees are housed in manufactured hives.
 A honey bee colony occupies the same nest from year to year.
 A queen and many workers survive the winter inside the nest.
-At various times during the year, new queens are produced and the old queen and a number of workers leave the hive to "swarm."
+At various times during the year, new queens are produced and the old queen leaves the nest with a few thousand workers to "swarm."
 Swarming is the process of searching for a new home.
-If the swarm settles in a place where bees are not welcome, such as the wall of a house, then they become pests.
-There is a lower risk of being stung around a swarm because it is a period of vulnerability and the colony has no hive or honey to protect.
+The risk of being stung is lower around a swarm because swarming is a period of vulnerability and the colony has no hive or honey to protect.

-Bumble bees of the genus Bombus are robust and densely covered with black and yellow hairs (setae), the pattern of colors varying with species.
-They range in size from about 0.5 to 1.0 inch long.
+Bumble bees of the genus Bombus are robust and densely covered with black and yellow hairs called setae, the pattern of colors varying with species (Figure 2).
+They range in size from about 0.5 to 1 inch long.
 Bumble bees are social and nest in existing cavities, usually on or in the ground.
-They often use abandoned mouse nests, bird nests or anything containing cotton or other soft materials.
+They often use abandoned mouse or bird nests but will nest in anything containing cotton or other soft materials.
 Only fertilized queens survive the winter.

 Sweat bees get their name from an attraction to people who are perspiring.
 They rarely sting except when pinned against the skin.
 Some species of mining bees may be attracted in large numbers to swimming pools.

 All of these bees are beneficial because they pollinate plants.
 Controlling them is not desirable, even if it were easy to do so.
 When large numbers invade swimming pools, control may be needed and you can then treat the soil nests with any of the insecticides listed in Table 1.
-However, it is usually difficult to find the nesting site because these bees may fly long distances.
+However, finding the nesting site is usually difficult because these bees may fly long distances.

 Two yellowjacket species occur throughout Missouri: the eastern yellowjacket (Vespula maculifrons) and the southern yellowjacket (Vespula squamosa).
 A third species called the German yellowjacket (Vespula germanica) is common in the St. Louis area.